 Our Two Immediate Goals:

-- This winter, we will begin a baseline study of the humpback whale population in the area in order to establish a population count, contribute to the Fluke Identification Count, record their vocalizations, record cow/calf pairs, behaviors and movement patterns around the bay.
+- Conduct a field study of the humpback whale population in the area in order to establish a population count, contribute to the Fluke Identification Count, record their vocalizations, record cow/calf pairs, behaviors and movement patterns around the bay.

-- We will host a series of workshops and training sessions for boat operators, fishermen, tourist-oriented business owners, residents and visitors of the area.
-The talks, workshops and sessions will be run by scientists and educators from Mexico and the United States, with a track record of successfully creating a responsible whale watching ethos in their local waters.
+- Host workshops and training sessions for boat operators, fishermen, tourist-oriented business owners, residents and visitors of the area, led by scientists and educators from Mexico and the United States, with a track record of successfully creating a responsible whale watching ethos in their local waters.
 Our intention is to raise awareness about responsible whale watching practices and the amazing creatures we are privileged to share the water with each year.

 Why Does This Matter?